What is the Neuromuscular Program?

-- Information about your child’s condition, including the outlook, current treatments, new therapies being developed, resources, support and how the condition may be passed down families
+- Information about your child’s condition: We explain the outlook, current treatments, new therapies being developed, resources and support.
+We also talk with you about how the condition may be passed down in families.

-- Medicines to help manage your child’s condition, relieve their symptoms and prevent or treat complications
+- Medicines to help manage your child’s condition, ease their symptoms and prevent or treat problems.

-- Physical therapy, occupational therapy and home exercises to improve your child’s strength, movement and ability to do tasks by themselves and to help them adapt to changes
+- Physical therapy, occupational therapy and home exercises: These improve your child’s strength, movement and ability to do tasks by themselves.
+We also help your child adapt as their condition changes.

-- Surgery to release tight muscles and joints (contractures) or to treat severe scoliosis
+- Surgery to release tight muscles and joints (contractures) or to treat severe curvature of the spine (scoliosis).

-- Devices to help your child breath (bilevel positive airway pressure, Bi-PAP) or clear their airways (cough-assist machine) if their neuromuscular condition affects their lungs or breathing
+- Devices to help your child breath (bilevel positive airway pressure, Bi-PAP) or clear their airways (cough-assist machine) if their condition affects their lungs or breathing.

-- Sleep study to evaluate your child’s breathing while they sleep
+- Sleep studies to assess your child’s breathing while they sleep.

-- Echocardiography to check whether your child’s neuromuscular condition affects their heart muscle, as well as treatment for heart problems
+- Echocardiography to check if your child’s neuromuscular condition affects their heart muscle.
+Our heart specialists treat any problems that arise.

 Scheduling an Appointment With the Neuromuscular Program

 - If you would like an appointment, ask your primary care provider to refer you to our Neuromuscular Program, which is part of our Neurosciences Center.
 Providers, see how to refer a patient.